rmusab/rmusab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My professional work focuses on computer science and mathematics.

-**Research Interests:**

-- AI in education.
+I hold a PhD degree in mathematics from the University of Washington.

+**Industry projects and research interests:**

 - Global optimization for big data problems; streaming, distributed, and parallel algorithms.
 - Multimodal generative AI (GenAI), augmented intelligence, and multi-agent systems.
+- AI in education.

 ---